jscottr557/xinutest/README.md

 # xinutest
-A wrapper for Purdue University's cs-console that automaticlly uploads a compiled xinu binary and powercycles the backend
+A wrapper for Purdue University's cs-console that automatically uploads a compiled xinu binary to and powercycles a backend